 If you are cleaning an exterior cement porch, some suggest etching the concrete to help the paint bond.
 This requires using an acid mixture, so be sure to have the proper equipment and clothing since it is dangerous to use.

-Rinse thoroughly, let dry, and go over it one last time with a broom or vaccuum to get any leftover particles off the floor.
+Rinse thoroughly, let dry, and go over it one last time with a broom or vacuum to get any leftover particles off the floor.
 Always let the concrete dry completely before painting.

 If there are any major holes or cracks, you might want to fill them in using a patching compound.
 In the next video, the author provides tips for prepping and techniques that provide the best coverage: